Here2ServeU/platform-runbooks/openshift-gitops-cluster-platform.md

 ---

-## 27. Summary
+## 33. Summary

-You now have a simple roadmap for deploying an OpenShift cluster using custom Helm charts with GitOps.
+You now have a complete beginner roadmap for deploying an OpenShift cluster using custom Helm charts with GitOps and CVI secret creation.

 You learned how to:

 - prepare the hub cluster
-- create secrets
+- create and copy secrets
 - create an Argo CD project
 - connect a Git repository
 - prepare Helm values files
+- update the correct branch
 - generate templates
 - push changes to Git
 - deploy the bootstrap chart